-Fill the name of the straight road portion object instance, look for the exact name of the object, it may be different from the one in the picture.
+Fill the name of the straight road portion object instance, look for the exact name of the object, it may be different from the one in the picture (likely something such as SC road 1x1 1 straight instance).
 And make sure the road type is set to straight.

 The first node converts a Blender object to a SceneCity object (or several if the object has children, but this feature is not ready yet).
 The second node converts a SceneCity object into a road portion.
 So what you just did is tell SceneCity that the object road_1x1_1_straight is a straight road portion, and it is now ready to be used, but before that…

 Select the nodes and duplicate them twice, for the other two portion types: intersection-3 (or T-crossing), and intersection-4 (or X-crossing).

 To instantiate those road portions and put them at the correct location, add the following two nodes, and connect them like below:

 Add three input socket to the collection by clicking on Add road portions, and fill the Place on grid value field with road = all.